-Name Age Position(s) Michael Sherman 56 President and Chief Executive Officer Michael Andriole 49 Chief Business and Financial Officer Allen Melemed, M.D., M.B.A.
-58 Chief Medical Officer
+Name Age Position(s) Michael A. Sherman 57 President and Chief Executive Officer Michael T. Andriole 50 Chief Business and Financial Officer Allen S. Melemed, M.D., M.B.A.
+59 Chief Medical Officer

-Michael Sherman.
+Michael A. Sherman.
 Please see Mr. Sherman's biography included in the Director section above.

-Michael Andriole.
+Michael T. Andriole.
 Mr. Andriole has served as our Chief Business Officer since April 2019 and Chief Financial Officer since May 2019.
-Prior to joining the Company, Mr. Andriole served as the Chief Financial Officer of Endocyte Inc., a biopharmaceutical company focused on developing targeted therapies for the treatment of cancer, from February 2017 until its acquisition by Novartis AG in December 2018.
-From June 2001 to February 2017, Mr. Andriole served in various executive roles at Eli Lilly and Company, a large pharmaceutical company that develops, manufactures and markets pharmaceutical products on a global basis, and most recently as Vice President, Corporate Business Development from December 2014 to February 2017.
-Previous roles included Director, European Development and Strategic Planning and Director, Corporate Finance and Investment Banking.
+Prior to joining the Company, Mr. Andriole served as the Chief Financial Officer of Endocyte Inc., a biopharmaceutical company focused on developing targeted therapies for the treatment of cancer from February 2017 until its acquisition by Novartis AG in December 2018.
+From June 2001 to February 2017, Mr. Andriole served in a range of corporate finance, marketing and business development roles at Eli Lilly and Company, a large pharmaceutical company that develops, manufactures and markets pharmaceutical products on a global basis.
 Mr. Andriole holds a B.S. in Finance from Xavier University's Williams College of Business and an M.B.A. from Kelley School of Business, Indiana University.

-Allen Melemed, M.D., M.B.A.
+Allen S. Melemed, M.D., M.B.A.
 Dr. Melemed has served as our Chief Medical Officer since June 2020.
-Prior to joining Chimerix, Dr. Melemed was employed by Eli Lilly and Company from July 1998 to June 2020, where he focused on the clinical development and approval of oncology medicines across a broad range of tumor types including VERZENIO, CYRAMZA, LARTRUVO, ALIMTA and RETEVMO among others.
+Prior to joining Chimerix, Dr. Melemed was employed by Eli Lilly and Company from July 1998 to June 2020, where he focused on the clinical development and approval of oncology medicines across a broad range of tumor types including VERZENIO, CYRAMZA, LARTRUVO, ALIMTA and RETEVMO, among others.
 Most recently, Dr. Melemed served as a Distinguished Medical Fellow and Senior Director of Regulatory Affairs Oncology, North America from March 2016 to June 2020.
 Dr. Melemed was also an attending physician in pediatric oncology at Indiana University School of Medicine, Riley Children's Hospital from 1996 to 2012.
 Dr. Melemed holds a B.S. in Genetics and Cell Biology from the University of Minnesota and a M.D. from the University of Minnesota School of Medicine.
-In addition, he completed his residency in pediatrics at the University of Wisconsin, Madison and fellowship in pediatric hematology/oncology at Indiana University School of Business.
+In addition, he completed his residency in pediatrics at the University of Wisconsin, Madison and fellowship in pediatric hematology/oncology at Indiana University School of Medicine.
+He also earned an M.B.A. from the University of Chicago Booth School of Business.